Ideas for organizing your pantry

 - Mint Great for tea, known to aid digestion or for the Greek Ztatziki, Moussaka, and keftedes.
-Also great with fruit
+Also great with fruit, also can ease hiccups.

 - Nigella Seeds (Black sesame) The essential oils in the seeds have antimicrobial agents, and can benefit digestion by eliminating parasites.

 - Nutmeg Preferably grade it fresh when you need it.
 It’s use in Moussaka and Pastitsio, potato croquettes, and cakes….